Pacific-salmon-assess/SalmonLRP_WCVI_CK/README.md

----
-output:
-  pdf_document: default
-  html_document: default
----
 # Projection-based reference points for Pacific salmon

 Primary contact: Carrie Holt and Kendra Holt, DFO (carrie.holt@dfo-mpo.gc.ca; Kendra.Holt@dfo-mpo.gc.ca).
 Code developed by Carrie Holt & Kendra Holt, DFO.

 ### Overview

 This readme file provides steps to run projection-based reference points for West coast Vancouver Island (WCVI) Chinook salmon.
-The files needed to run these analyses are primarily in this repository "SalmonLRP_WCVI_CK", but some inputs files are generated in a second repository, "Watershed-Area-Model" repository, which contains files and code required to estimate benchmarks for WCVI Chinook, as noted below.
+The files needed to run these analyses are primarily in this repository "SalmonLRP_WCVI_CK", but some inputs files are generated in a second repository, "Watershed-Area-Model (wcvi-chinook branch)" repository, which contains files and code required to estimate benchmarks for WCVI Chinook, as noted below.

-The "SalmonLRP_WCVI_CK" repository is forked from the "SalmonLRP_RetroEval" repository which provides code used to estimate projection-based reference points that are documented in Holt, K. et al. (2023), including WCVI Chinook as a case study.
+The "SalmonLRP_WCVI_CK" Github repository was forked from the "SalmonLRP_RetroEval" repository which provides code used to estimate projection-based reference points that are documented in Holt, K. et al. (2023), including WCVI Chinook as a case study.

 The analyses and results from this repository are reported in Brown et al. (in revision).
 Citations are listed below.